AbirChoudhury-26/E-Commerce/README.md

 > **Database**:
  * `MongoDB`

+* Also API's are used to Fetch Request & some Popular Tools for Testing are there.
+Among them I used ***Postman Tool***.

 ### Page has Links to : Home Page,Cart Option,User Profile.Feature of Stock Availablity & Shipping address auto fill by login Details are here.